My dear parishioners,

 The Church is human and divine.
 We communicate invisible, spiritual realities by means of physical, visible signs.
 For example, the bread and wine truly is the body and blood of Jesus Christ.
-We use oil which communicates the reality of the Holy Spirit.
-Immersing in water helps one to understand the reality of dying with Jesus and receiving a new life in Him.
+We use oil that communicates the reality of the Holy Spirit.
+Immersing in water helps one understand the reality of dying with Jesus and receiving a new life in Him.
 The words of the priest actually forgive the sins of the penitent.
 The signs and symbols that we use communicate at a deep psychological level, deeper than words alone.
-The candle at the tabernacle shows that Jesus is present, the Pascal candle represents Jesus resurrected.
+The candle at the tabernacle shows that Jesus is present; the Pascal candle represents Jesus resurrected.
 Some signs speak at an unconscious level.
-The incense, priests’ vestments, and high ceilings are revealing that something sacred is taking place, different from what happens in the daily life of the world.
+The incense, priests’ vestments and high ceilings reveal that something sacred is taking place, different from what happens in the daily life of the world.

-The human body is something physical but it is the way we communicate thoughts, feelings, and desires, all of which are invisible.
+The human body is something physical, but it is the way we communicate thoughts, feelings and desires, all of which are invisible.
 Because signs speak to us, we have to be attentive to what is being communicated.
 The Church is about being together and sharing life together with Christ in the midst.
-The Church communicates through signs that God is love; above all, the Christian community is a sign of the communion which exists in God.
+The Church communicates through signs that God is love; above all, the Christian community is a sign of the communion that exists in God.

-The different responses to the Covid 19 virus have been with the intention of saving lives which is clearly a good reason.
-At the same time, the actions taken have had unintended consequences which should be acknowledged.
+The different responses to the Covid-19 virus have been with the intention of saving lives, which is clearly a good reason.
+At the same time, the actions taken have had unintended consequences that should be acknowledged.